Technical characteristics of the car Ford Taurus I-VI generations

 Ford Taurus VI 2010 of the year

 Produced with 2010 years to the present.
 It was first seen in 2009 at the North American International Auto Show in Detroit.
-Taurus performed well in test drives and the press was pleased with the new features of the car.
-Some of them are four-wheel drive, cross-traffic alert, collision warning, blind spot monitoring, adaptive cruise control, push button start, heated front and rear seats, among others.
+The Taurus performed well in test drives and the press was pleased with the new features of the car.
+Some of them are all-wheel drive, cross-traffic alert, collision warning, blind spot monitoring, adaptive cruise control, push-button start, heated front and rear seats, and others.

 Ford Taurus VI.
 Restyling 2013 of the year